strt/www/content/case/jag-med.md

 ---
 title: 'They want to go to school, but just can’t'
 excerpt: >-
-  in order to help children and young people come back from– or avoid – long-lasting school absences, the municipalities in mid-eastern Sweden have initiated a project called #jagmed.
+  In order to help children and young people come back from– or avoid – long-lasting school absences, the municipalities in mid-eastern Sweden have initiated a project called #jagmed.
 client: '#jagmed'